"Slavery is a state of war." John Brown

 - 2:00 pm Citizens storm the U.S. Rifle Works.
-Raider John Kagi and Jim — a liberated slave — are killed and Raider Lewis Leary is mortally wounded as they try to escape across the Shenandoah River.
-Raider John Copeland and Ben — a liberated slave — are captured.
+Raider John Kagi and Jim — a formerly enslaved person — are killed and Raider Lewis Leary is mortally wounded as they try to escape across the Shenandoah River.
+Raider John Copeland and Ben — a formerly enslaved person — are captured.
 At the Armory, Fontaine Beckham, mayor of Harpers Ferry, is shot and killed as he ventures, unarmed, too close to the fighting.
 A drunken mob, enraged by the mayor's death, murders William Thompson and tosses his body into the Potomac River.

 - 3:00 pm At the Armory, militiamen free most of the hostages and force Brown and his men into the engine house.